dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     base class D implements S {} // Error, cannot use "implements".
     ```

+*   A class, mixin, or mixin class declaration `D` cannot be implement locally,
+    and `D` does not have a `base`, `final` or `sealed` modifier.
+    _A declaration which cannot be implemented locally also cannot
+    be allowed to be implemented in another library._

 ### Mixin restrictions

 There are a few changes around mixins to support `mixin class` and disallow